Artificial Intelligence (AI) refers to the development of computer systems that can perform tasks typically requiring human intelligence.

-These processes include learning, reasoning, and self-correction.
+These tasks include learning, reasoning, problem-solving, perception, and language understanding.

-Background and history of AI
+Brief history of AI

 Types of AI